webtions/i-recommend-this/readme.txt

 == Changelog ==

+= 2.0
+* This is a major revamp.
+The entire plugin structure is now based on OOP
+* Settings are now stored using Settings API and Settings page is created based on WordPress standards.
+* This plugin contains code from "Zilla Like" plugin developed by Orman Clark of www.themezilla.com.
+* Translation files are finally added.

 = 1.4.3
 * All deprecated functions removed.
 Plugin might not work on WordPress versions older than 3.